Flops and spherical functors: vanishing and 2-periodicity

-\begin{proof} Statement is local in $Y$, therefore we might assume that morphism $f$ satisfy (c).
+\begin{proof} Statement is local in $Y$, therefore we might assume that $Y = \Spec R$ is a spectrum of a complete Noetherian local ring with hypersurface singularities.
 Then $\mM$ is a direct sum of copies of $\mM_i$ and $\oO_X$.
 Thus, it suffices to verify the lemma for $\mM_i$, as clearly $L^1f^*\oO_Y = 0$.

 Since $R^1f_* \oO_X \simeq 0$, applying $Rf_*$ to sequence (\ref{eqtn_ses_M_O_D}) gives an exact sequence

 It implies an exact sequence

 By Lemma \ref{lem_L1ffOD_i=0}, the sheaf $L^1f^*f_* \oO_{D_i}$ is zero, hence the result. \end{proof}